 Saint Martin is located between the Caribbean Sea and the Atlantic Ocean and spans an area of 34 miles (88 square km).
-The island has white sandy beaches, fascinating sea life, friendly locals, superb culinary cuisine and numerous choices of entertaining activities that offer all travellers an amazing Caribbean experience.
+The island has white sandy beaches, fascinating sea life, friendly locals, superb culinary cuisine, and numerous choices of entertaining activities that offer all travelers an amazing Caribbean experience.

-The island of Saint Martin has a lot to offer to all kinds of travellers.
-The things all travellers should know before visiting the island are addressed in this article.
+The island of Saint Martin has a lot to offer to all kinds of travelers.
+The things all travelers should know before visiting the island are addressed in this article.

 Table of Contents

 - Why should you go to Sint Maarten?

 - What are the best months to visit Sint Maarten?